OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetReplaceKeysResponse.md

 ## GetReplaceKeysResponse request

 ### Description
 GetReplaceKeysResponse returns if the result is successful from the ReplaceKeys request.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the [ReplaceKeys](ReplaceKeys.md) request.
+The response contains the DeviceIdentification and CorrelationUid which is received from the [ReplaceKeys](ReplaceKeys.md) request.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).